Multimedia artwork by Belinda Subraman

 But really, how bad do things have to be before you cut your losses?
 Get out while the company, the press, the Wall Street vultures, still regard you as ruthless, before they know you have completely lost it.
 That is what he told himself.
 He had enough money to choke on.
 What was left to do?
 Resign.
 Make a polite, insufficient statement.
 Take the money and run like hell.
 He did.

 The place they bought in early April, with cash, was a recently remodeled, five-bedroom A-frame in the middle of what he called Nowhere, North Carolina, up in the mountains, in an unincorporated area, near the end of a private road that split off from a state highway, wound its way up the big hill, and which was maintained not by the county but by residents who lived on it, six homes in all, each with an abundance of privacy.
 Their lot was six acres, most of it unwalkable because it plunged cliff-like down the back side of the hill, and offered what Marigold called "infinity views" from the back deck.
-At night you could see all the way to Asheville, a little ribbon of twinkling urbanity that reminded you civilization was still out there, if you needed it, but since you didn't, comforted you in the knowledge you were safely distant from it.
+At night you could see all the way to Asheville, a little ribbon of twinkling urbanity reminding you civilization was still out there, if you needed it, but since you didn't, comforted you in the knowledge you were safely distant from it.

 The front side of the lot was steep, also, but not so severe.
 The driveway was 100 yards long, winding down the hill to the mailbox.
 The property was heavily wooded, and the house was not visible from that side unless you were at the top of the driveway and practically at the front door.

 It was at the bottom of his driveway, in the depressed shoulder of the private road right by the mailbox, that he found the body.
 It was morning, and he was observing his new routine, which was to take their corgi, Stanley, for a walk, down to get the local newspaper—thin and woeful though it was, compared to the New York dailies—then back up to the house.
 Because of the hill, the return walk was enough exercise for Stanley and him both.
-It was a beautiful May morning, the giant trees lush, and he was dressed in white linen shorts and a T-shirt that said Harvard, sheepskin-lined moccasins on his feet.
+It was a beautiful May morning, the giant trees lush, and he was dressed in white linen shorts and a Harvard T-shirt, sheepskin-lined moccasins on his feet.

 He noticed the body before the dog did.
 Stanley, who of course required a leash in Manhattan but was allowed to walk free here, was old and was sniffing some gravel and grass as they reached the bottom of the driveway.
 The body was laid out flat, a man on his stomach.
 The legs, hairy and exposed from the bottom of the brown canvas shorts to the socks peeking out from the top of some nice hiking boots, were spread-eagled, the left foot twisted and resting on the edge of the road, the right foot in the ditch.
 There were insects on the legs.
 The torso was covered by a green linen shirt, the kind you might wear fly-fishing, with long sleeves rolled up to the elbows.
 There was a small Patagonia day pack still strapped to his back.
 The pack was a bright, outdoorsy orange color, making the body stand out like a beacon against the grey asphalt and the dark green vines and bushes all around.
 The head, tilted to the left side, was uncovered, its brown hair matted with blood.
 The man's mouth was open, his lips making a small O as if expressing mild surprise.